- Channels Settings ---

 These are settings to manage call quality, data usage, notifications, and the app itself.

-- Ringtone Type - select how the TeleConsole will alert you on new calls.
+- Ringtone Type: Select how the TeleConsole will alert you on new calls.
 It can ring, vibrate, do both, or just keep silent and do nothing (the call will still show up on the screen).

-Use VoIP only on WiFi to conserve data on your mobile plan by ensuring VoIP is only used when a Wi-Fi connection is available.
+Use VoIP only on WiFi to conserve data on your mobile by ensuring VoIP is only used when a Wi-Fi connection is available.

-- TLS Encryption - Transport Layer Security is a computer networking communication encryption protocol.
+- TLS Encryption: Transport Layer Security is a computer networking communication encryption protocol.
 In addition to keeping your data and privacy safe, Telebroad uses it to mask its VoIP communication from some carriers who may block VoIP traffic.
 The setting should, therefore, be kept on.
 You can try turning it off if you are experiencing some quality or connectivity issues.
 If the issues are not resolved by doing this, please remember to turn TLS back on.

-Here you can FORCE STOP the app in case it gets stuck or you are just not using it.
+Here you can FORCE STOP the app in case it gets stuck or if you are just not using it.

 You can also completely remove the TeleConsole by tapping UNINSTALL.